GBiondo1310/esp32_server/README.md

     for k, v in kw.items():
         print(f"{k} : {v}")

-    # NOTE: If provided, the return statement will be the response body, otherwise the body will be empty according to the content type of the callback
+    # NOTE: The return value if provided, will be the body of the response; if not provided, the body will be created (empty) according to the content type

     return {"esit":"ok"}

 def on_finish(**kw):
-    """Example function to call after response is sent""" print("This happens after response is sent to the client") for k, v in kw.items():
+    """Example of a function that is called after the response is sent to the client""" print("This happens after the response is sent to the client") for k, v in kw.items():
-        print(f"{k} : {v}")
+        print(f"{k} : {v})

 server.add_endpoint("/test_callback/", callback1, "200 OK", "application/json", on_finish)
 server.start()